Alex Rodriguez Wishes Daughter Ella a Happy Birthday in Touching Instagram Post

 Happy birthday, Ella Alexander!

-Alex Rodriguez‘s youngest daughter celebrated her birthday and the former baseball star took to Instagram on Friday to reminisce about how fast the 9-year-0ld has grown.
+Alex Rodriguez‘s youngest daughter celebrated her birthday and the former baseball star took to Instagram on Friday to reminisce about how fast the 9-year-old has grown.

 “Nine years ago today my baby girl was born and every single day since then has been filled with love and joy,” he wrote in the caption of a photo of himself and Ella.
 “My lil wild child… daddy adores you… Hope you have the happiest birthday ever!!
 I love you Ella Bella.”